sagan/DesktopIniDisabler/README.md

 # How it works

-It will find and hook some "explorer.exe", "Dropbox.exe", "GoogleDriveFS.exe" processes to intercept the CreateFileW win32 API to prevent these processes from creating the desktop.ini files.
+It will find and inject some "explorer.exe", "Dropbox.exe", "GoogleDriveFS.exe" processes to hook some "CreateFileW", "SHGetSetFolderCustomSettings" win32 APIs to prevent these processes from creating the desktop.ini files.